Strain and defects in oblique stripe growth: Introduction

 eliminating variations on the microscopic scale $1/K_x$.
 Such a description is not possible for $c_x=k_y=0$, since the derivative $\varphi_x$ at the boundary depends on the microscopic phase variable $\varphi$ and, at steady-state, there are multiple compatible equilibrium strain configurations.
 The presence of a spatial defect, $k_y\neq 0$, or a temporal defect, $c_x\neq 0$, forces selection of a unique normal strain at the boundary and allows this macroscopic description.
 From this perspective, our work establishes existence of a unique normal strain and analyzes in detail properties of this normal strain in various limiting regimes, in particular relying on properties of the spatio-temporal defect at the boundary.
+We emphasize that these effective boundary conditions are \emph{not} the natural boundary conditions associated with minimizing a free energy density and ``select'' non-energy-minimizing strains; see \S\ref{s:7} for a discussion of stored energies in the growth processes considered here and more context for wavenumber selection in striped phases.

-\paragraph{Outline.} We introduce a boundary integral formulation together with a priori estimates and numerical setup in \S\ref{s:2} and prove existence of oblique quenched fronts for all $k_y\neq0, c_x\geq 0$, in \S\ref{s:3}.
+\paragraph{Outline} We introduce a boundary integral formulation together with a priori estimates and numerical setup in \S\ref{s:2} and prove existence of oblique quenched fronts for all $k_y\neq0, c_x\geq 0$, in \S\ref{s:3}.
 We derive asymptotics in the limits $c_x\to 0$, $c_x\to\infty$, $k_y\to 0$, and $k_y\to\infty$ in \S\ref{s:4}.
 We present an analysis near the origin $k_y,c_x\sim 0$ in \S\ref{s:origin} and compare with Swift-Hohenberg in \S\ref{s:anSH}.